Arkleseisure/Arkleseisure.github.io/pages/mnist.md

 # MNIST Neural Networks
 ## The MNIST dataset
-As we noted on the XOR page (if you haven't read that yet, it might be best to do that first), failure on the XOR dataset killed machine learning research off for a while after Minsky and Papert's infamous book was published in 1969.
-The source of MNIST's notoriety is similar, in that success on the dataset in 1998 showed that machine learning could be used for real world tasks, and kicked the field off properly.
+As we noted on the XOR page (if you haven't read that yet, it might be best to do this first), failure on the XOR dataset killed machine learning research off for a while after Minsky and Papert's infamous book was published in 1969.
+The source of MNIST's notoriety is similar, in that success on the dataset in 1998 showed that machine learning could be used for real world tasks, and started the massive growth in ai capabilities that we are now benefitting from.

 MNIST is a dataset of handwritten digits, all in greyscale.
 They look something like this:
 ![Image of a pixelated 9, in greyscale](/images/mnist_example_image.png "An MNIST image")

-The goal of course is to classify the digit correctly.
-For this, we have 10 outputs, each corresponding to a possible digit.
+The goal is to classify the digit correctly.
+The network therefore has 10 outputs, each corresponding to a possible digit.
 These outputs are then passed through the "softmax" function, which turns them into a probability distribution.
 Mathematically, this is defined as $softmax(x_i) = \frac{e^{x_i}}{sum(e^{x_j})}$.
 To keep interpreting the results as simple as possible, we will once again use a simple fully connected network.

 ## Interpreting an MNIST Neural Network
 When we looked at the XOR dataset, we saw that we were able to interpret the network just from its weights.
 This doesn't work for MNIST.
 Activation maximization, also introduced with XOR, does however.
 It also produces modern art, such as this image:
 ![I](/images/mnist_trigger_image.png "Activation maximization resulting image")

 What does this image represent?
 Well, to my eye, this looks like this neuron activates for the loop that appears at the bottom of some digits, such as in the digits 3, 5, 6, and 8.
-In particular, we can see that the dark section towards the middle hinders any digits which might otherwise activate the surroundings of this bottom loop, such as the digit 4 for example.
-Equally noteworthy is the bright spot towards the top right of the image, which may be an example of polysemanticity in action - this example was taken from a very small network with a single hidden layer of 6 neurons.
+In particular, we can see that the dark section towards the middle hinders any digits which might activate the surroundings of this bottom loop, without actually posessing such a loop, such as the digit 4 for example.
+Equally noteworthy is the bright spot towards the top right of the image, which may be an example of polysemanticity (where a single neuron encodes for multiple separate semantic meanings) in action - this example was taken from a very small network with a single hidden layer of 6 neurons, and is therefore more likely to be home to such a phenomenon.
 I imagine that this particular spot identifies images which reach far out into that corner, potentially helping to identify digits such as the number 7, which may activate that part of the image.

 Now, a note on polysemanticity.
-This is a phenomenon which has been noticed in machine learning interpretability research where neurons activate for more than one type of feature.
 It complicates interpretability research considerably and isn't really addressed in this project, although I expect that it would be in principle possible to introduce this into our methods.
 This could be done for instance by producing several activation maximising images, but instead of maximising a single activation, we attempt to maximise the magnitude of the activation vector, and minimise the scalar product between these activation vectors, hence finding inputs which correspond to very different semantic meaning inside the network.
 Including prompts talking about the literature around polysemanticity may also help.
 The details of implementation of this are left to future work.

 Just as some neurons have multiple different meanings, some have none.
 These we call 'dead neurons', and are 0 for any given (normal) input.
 The reason for their existence is not that this is the optimal way to solve the problem, but rather a random result of the training process, where in ReLU neural networks some neurons get trapped in this state (I am currently doing a separate project researching this pheneomenon).
 For our purposes, any neuron which doesn't activate at all during testing will be considered dead and automatically labelled as such, without wasting valuable chatgpt time.

 ## Similarities and differences with XOR
 As a reminder, for the XOR neural network we gave ChatGPT the following information:
+1. System prompt (info about what the task is)
-1. Background prompt (info about the general network)
+2. Background prompt (info about the general network)
-2. Activation wise prompt (prompt with information about each of the activations)
+3. Activation wise prompt (prompt with information about each of the activations)
-3. Final layer prompt (explain how the final set of activations connects to the output)
+4. Final layer prompt (explain how the final set of activations connects to the output)

 For MNIST, the following changes are made:
 1. Each activation prompt is sent to the API separately.
 This is due to size restrictions which can start occurring, especially since language models are known to work less well when large prompts are present.